ngraham20/dotfiles/README.md

 The community QTile version of EndeavourOS does not have all the fonts necessary to use `Starship` or even `Discord`.
 You will need to install `noto-fonts`, `noto-fonts-emoji`, and `noto-fonts-extra`.
 Optionally `noto-fonts-cjk` for east Asian characters as well.
 On the desktop, I have been using NotoSansMonoBold

+For some reason, the google fonts git AUR package breaks the noto-color-emoji font.
+When installing fonts on the new machine, don't use this package.

 ### Installation
 This will eventually be automated, but for now, make sure the following files are copied into their proper places, and symlinks are created.